 After you use Touch ID or enter your passcode on iPhone, or double-click the side button on Apple Watch at a payment terminal, the Secure Element provides your Device Account Number and a transaction-specific dynamic security code.
 This information is sent along with additional information needed to complete the transaction to the store’s point of sale terminal.
 Neither Apple nor your device sends your credit or debit card number.
 Before they approve the payment, your bank or payment network can verify your payment information by checking the dynamic security code to make sure it’s unique and that it’s tied to your device.

-To securely transmit your payment information when you pay in apps, Apple Pay receives your encrypted transaction and re-encrypts it with a developer-specific key before the transaction information is sent to the developer.
-This key helps ensure that only the app you’re purchasing from can access your encrypted payment information.
-As with in-store payments, Apple sends your Device Account Number to the app along with the dynamic security code.
+To securely transmit your payment information when you pay in apps and websites, Apple Pay receives your encrypted transaction and re-encrypts it with a developer-specific key before the transaction information is sent to the developer or payment processor.
+This key helps ensure that only the app or website you’re purchasing from can access your encrypted payment information.
+Every website offering Apple Pay must also verify their domain every time Apple Pay is offered as a payment option.
+As with in-store payments, Apple sends your Device Account Number to the app or website along with the dynamic security code.
 So neither Apple nor your device sends your actual credit or debit card numbers to the app.

 When you add and use rewards cards with Apple Pay transactions in stores